Billie Eilish's Brother Is Kind Of A Big Deal

 And O'Connell doesn’t just collaborate with his sister, but a handful of other artists you’ve definitely heard before.
 Know Selena Gomez’s latest song, “Lose You to Love Me”?
 O'Connell produced that, along with Camila Cabello’s "First Man" and “Used To This” (he also co-wrote the latter).
 If that’s not enough, he also co-wrote and produced Halsey’s "I Hate Everybody" off of her latest album Manic.

-At the 2020 Grammys, O'Connell is nominated for five awards including Record of the Year, Album of the Year, and Producer of the Year.
-Even if he doesn't end up taking the stage on Sunday, be prepared to keep hearing O'Connell’s name and music in the future.
+At the 2020 Grammys, O'Connell is nominated for five awards including Record of the Year, Album of the Year, and Producer of the Year so be prepared to keep hearing O'Connell’s name and music in the future.

 Advertisement